bharadwaj-raju/TextSuggest/README.md

 <details><summary><b>Native UI</b></summary>
 <p><br />
-Unlike many apps, TextSuggest has a performant, entirely native user interface written in Qt 5.
+Unlike many apps, TextSuggest has a fast, entirely native user interface written in Qt 5 and C++.

-Custom, third-party interfaces can also be easily written.
+Custom third-party UIs can also be easily made by other developers if they wish.
 </p>
 </details> <br />